fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 04 Jul 2025 13:51:55 GMT
+🎍 Updated on Fri, 04 Jul 2025 20:03:26 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Experience is the name everyone gives to their mistakes."